Collaboration challenges are something every small company, startup, or remote team knows all too well.

 Maybe your manager shared an update in a group chat, but you missed it because you were in back-to-back calls.
 Or someone emailed a file, but it got buried under dozens of other emails.

 What really helps: Pick one or two main channels for communication and stick with them.
 For example, use email for formal updates and a chat app for quick questions.
-Also, encourage your team to flag urgent messages clearly so they don’t get lost.
+Also, encourage your team to flag urgent messages clearly so they don’t get lost—small habits like these can go a long way in reducing collaboration problems.

 2. Everyone Thinks Someone Else Is Doing It